FreeRADIUS/freeradius-server/scripts/profiling/go/README.md

 #### Use

-In the page: pick one or more `callgrind.out.*` files, enter space-separated patterns, and click **Analyze**.
-The console-style report renders inline and the Markdown report is available via the download button.
-All selected files are treated as one run; grouping into multiple labelled runs for comparison is a small change in [web/static/app.js](web/static/app.js) (build several keys in the `runs` object).
+In the page: for each run pick its `callgrind.out.*` files (use **+ Add run** to compare several labelled runs; the first is the baseline), enter space-separated patterns, and click **Analyze**.
+The output has three tabs:

+- **Report** — the console-style text report, including the component breakdown.
+- **Tables** — a metric selector (CEst, each of the 9 components, or "All components") that re-renders the functions / patterns / categories tables for the chosen counter across runs.
+- **JSON** — the JSON report exactly as `--json` writes it.

+The Markdown and JSON reports are also available via the download buttons.

 ### Comparison